eckerson/spatula/README.md

 * *constructorArgs*

 	A comma-delimited list of constructor arguments and their values.
 Arguments and values are colon-delimited (for example, "arg1:value1,arg2:value2").

+* *lazyLoad*

+	Determines if the object should be cached when it's first requested ("true") or on application-start ("false").
+The default for this setting is determined by the _DEFAULT_LAZY_LOAD_ setting.

 Objects can be retreived either by using "spatula.get( _libraryName_, _classpath_ )", or by calling the object factory directly in memory (for example, "application.services.get( _classpath_ )").
 Using "spatula" is preferred, since it will hunt for the appropriate variable scope for you.